 Resettlement Policy Framework (RPF).
 There are potential land acquisition and/or livelihood impacts to occur during the civil works and construction activities under Component 3.
 Many of the sub-projects will undergo rehabilitation for the continued utilization and/or closure and decommissioning of the existing dump sites which could require additional land for expansion.
-With the presence of waste-pickers, nearby communities, vulnerable groups, and other stakeholder groups, a Resettlement Policy Framework has been prepared to consider the potential impacts on land, livelihood and source of income due to sub-projects that would cause physical or economic displacement due to land acquisition or impacts due to restriction of access to resources (such as waste resources).
-As an integral part of this ESMF, the RPF is presented as Annex G and includes guidelines on addressing and mitigating land acquisition and livelihood impacts.
+With the presence of waste-pickers, nearby communities, vulnerable groups, and other stakeholder groups, a Resettlement Policy Framework has been prepared to consider the potential impacts on land, livelihoods and source of income due to sub-projects that would cause physical or economic displacement.
+As an integral part of this ESMF, the RPF is presented as Annex G and includes guidelines on addressing and mitigating land acquisition and livelihood restoration.